-The bill amends s.
+The PCB amends s.
 394.9082(4)(a), F.S., to allow, in limited circumstances, entities other than nonprofit organizations to serve as managing entities.
 DCF must first attempt to contract with nonprofit organizations for the delivery of these services.
 However, if fewer than two responsive bids are received to a solicitation, DCF must reissue the solicitation, and managed behavioral health organizations will be eligible to bid in addition to nonprofit organizations.
-The bill defines "managed behavioral health organization" as a Medicaid managed care organization currently under contract with the Medicaid managed medical assistance program in this state pursuant to part IV of ch.
-409 or a behavioral health specialty managed care organization.
-The bill amends the definition of "managing entity" to include "managed behavioral health organizations.
+The PCB defines "managed behavioral health organization" as a Medicaid managed care organization or a behavioral health specialty managed care organization operating in the state.
+The PCB amends the definition of "managing entity" to include "managed behavioral health organization", in addition to nonprofit organizations.

-The bill amends s.
+The PCB amends s.
 394.9082(4)(b), F.S., to require DCF's contract with each managing entity to be a performance-based agreement requiring specific results, setting measureable performance standards and timelines, and identifying consequences for failure to achieve specified performance standards.

-The bill amends s.
+The PCB amends s.
 394.9082(6)(d), F.S., to require managing entities to provide certain core functions, which include, among others, consumer care coordination.
-The bill requires managing entities, within available resources, to contract for the provision of care coordination to facilitate the appropriate delivery of behavioral health care services for specific target populations:
+The PCB requires managing entities, within available resources, to contract for the provision of care coordination to facilitate the appropriate delivery of behavioral health care services for specific target populations:

-- Individuals with serious mental illness who have been admitted multiple times to acute levels of care, state mental health treatment facilities, jails, or prison; - Individuals in crisis stabilization units who are on the waitlist to a state treatment facility; - Individuals in state treatment facilities on the waitlist to community-based care; - Parents or caretakers with child welfare involvement; - Children who are involved in the child welfare system but are not in out-of-home care.
-However, the community-based care lead agency shall remain responsible for services required pursuant to s.
-409.988; - Individuals who account for a disproportionate amount of behavioral health expenditures; and - Other individuals eligible for services.
+- Individuals with serious mental illness who have been admitted multiple times to acute levels of care, state mental health treatment facilities, jails, or prison; - Individuals in crisis stabilization units who are on the waitlist to a state treatment facility; - Individuals in state treatment facilities on the waitlist to community-based care; - Parents or caretakers with child welfare involvement; - Individuals who account for a disproportionate amount of behavioral health expenditures; and - Other individuals eligible for services.